hello/user-guide/content/getting_started/clip_sleep_pill.md

 Attach Sleep Pill to your Pillow.

-Clip your Sleep Pill to the pillowcase you sleep on.
+Sleep Pill clips to your pillow and tracks your sleep during the night.

 You may need to pull it taut between two hands.
 [Video/Picture]

+Having trouble?
+[Link to video or help page]